fqantonio/aqua/JOURNAL.md

 - [x] repair and paint the hulls (see procedure bellow)
 - [x] Charging procedure: improve circuit and carefully with both bateries in mind;
 - [x] print and paint 3d float part;
-- [ ] Reassemble the T200
+- [x] Reassemble the T200

-- [ ] GPS problem: no led light blinking...
+- [x] GPS problem: no led light blinking...
-- [ ] strange warning PIXWACK beeps!? (https://ardupilot.org/rover/docs/common-sounds-pixhawkpx4.html#common-sounds-pixhawkpx4)
+- [x] strange warning PIXWACK beeps!?
+They were from the safety switch (https://ardupilot.org/rover/docs/common-sounds-pixhawkpx4.html#common-sounds-pixhawkpx4)

-- [ ] MP parameters: see discussion on ArduPilot AHRS Discourse;
-- [ ] test the voltage accuracy;
+- [x] test the voltage accuracy;

-- [ ] removable protections for corners, bow and stern;

-- [ ] log data procedure;
-- [ ] Get test sites maps with APM fetching;
-- [ ] Control and GPS point test;

 We will follow this **paint procedure**: